-Anatomy and Physiology 1
+BI103 - Anatomy and Physiology 1

-Pre: Communications Proficiency
+Pre: Communications & Mathematics proficiencies and BIO101 or BIO105 with a C or better.
+For pre-requisite equivalency information, please see below.
 This is the first semester of a one-year course that studies the human body.
 It is primarily designed for those students pursuing majors in the health professions.
-Topics include basic chemistry, cells, tissues, and the skeletal, muscular, and nervous systems including the organs of special sense.
+Topics include tissues, and the skeletal, muscular, and nervous systems including the organs of special sense, and a review of basic chemistry and cellular structure and function.
 Laboratory work is designed to supplement the lecture material.
-Fulfills, open, liberal arts, and with BIO 104, the laboratory science sequence electives.
-(4 hours of lecture and 2 hours of laboratory per week)
+Fulfills, open, liberal arts, and with BIO104, the laboratory science sequence electives.
+(3 hours of lecture and 2 hours of laboratory per week).
+Pre-requisite equivalents for BIO103 include: TEAS version V only - Science section score of 50 or higher (no time limit), LPN Certificate (no time limit), CLEP test with a score of 50 or higher, High School Biology with a grade of C or better taken within 5 years, AP Biology Test with a score of 3 or better with the last 5 years, Bachelor's degree or higher in Biological science or chemistry.